 And yes, we’ve already figured out how we’re going to watch all of the games while we’re on vacation next week.
 A vacation from work and life does not equal a vacation from basketball.
 After all, you can’t take a break from your religion.

 Back-to-back-to-back basketball games means a lot of time plopped on the couch and not a lot of time in the kitchen.
-It’s human nature to want to snack during a marathon sports session, but the normal game day snacks are not always all that healthy.
-My goal with this recipe was to create a pop-able snack that we could munch on all throughout the next few weeks without guilt.
+It’s human nature to want to snack during a marathon sports session, so my goal with this recipe was to create a pop-able snack that we could munch on all throughout the next few weeks.

 Roasted chickpeas are nothing new in the food world, but they are a new thing in my world and I’m totally digging them right now.
 Sure you probably don’t need another roasted chickpea recipe, but if I was enjoying these this much, I figure I should at least put it out there in case anyone else was interested.

 These roasted chickpeas satisfy a craving for both sweet and salty, plus they are totally addictively crunchy.
 A lot of folks roast chickpeas to where they crunchy on the outside, but soft on the inside.
 I’m not one of those people.
 I roast mine until they are crispy and crunchy enough to satisfy even the biggest chip craving.

 My favorite part about these chickpeas is how nourishing they are.
 So many of the game day favorites are nutritionally void, but these guys have all the protein, folate, magnesium and fiber of unroasted chickpeas.